Palace of Venaria

-The Palace was designed and built from 1675 by Amedeo di Castellamonte, commissioned by duke Charles Emmanuel II, who needed a base for his hunting expeditions in the heathy hill country north of Turin.
-The name itself derives from Latin, Venatio Regia meaning "Royal Hunt".
-It was enlarged to become a luxurious residence for the House of Savoy.
-The palace complex became a masterpiece of Baroque architecture and was filled with decoration and artwork.
+The palace was designed and built from 1675 by Amedeo di Castellamonte, commissioned by Duke Charles Emmanuel II, who needed a base for his hunting expeditions in the heathy hill country north of Turin.
+The name itself derives from the Latin phrase Venatio Regia meaning "Royal Hunt".
+It was later enlarged to become a luxurious residence for the House of Savoy.
+During that time, the palace complex became a masterpiece of Baroque architecture and was filled with decoration and artwork.
 It fell into disuse at the end of the 18th century.
-After the Napoleonic wars, it was used for military purposes until 1978, when its renovation began, leading to the largest restoration project in European history.
-It opened to the public on October 13, 2007, and it has since become a major tourist attraction and exhibition space.
+After the Napoleonic Wars, it was used for military purposes until 1978, when its renovation began, leading to the largest restoration project in European history.
+It finally opened to the public on October 13, 2007, and it has since become a major tourist attraction and exhibition space.

 It is noted for its monumental architecture and Baroque interiors by Filippo Juvarra, including the Galleria Grande and its marble decorations, the chapel of Saint Uberto, and its extensive gardens.
-It received 1,048,857 visitors in 2017, making it the sixth most visited museum in Italy.
+The palace received 1,048,857 visitors in 2017, making it the sixth most visited museum in Italy.